aunrela/Aunberean/README.md

 Points to closest mob and marks mobs needed with a green arrow.

-Clicking on the mob name selects the closest mob if the task is in progress or slects the NPC if the quest is ready for turn in or not started.
+Clicking on the mob name selects the closest mob if the task is in progress, or selects the NPC if the quest is ready for turn in or not started.

 ## Corpse Transparency

 ![Corpse Before](./docs/corpsebefore.png)
 ![Corpse After](./docs/corpseafter.png)

 Makes corpses that have been opened slightly transparent.
+Level of transparency settable all the way to invisible

 ## Options